PerminovEugene/messy-folder-reorganizer-ai/README.md

 Ensure that required arguments (`--model` and `--path`) are provided for the application to function correctly.

+## Model configuration

+On the first run, `mess-cleaner-ai` will create a `.mess-cleaner-ai` folder in your `$PATH` directory.
+Inside this folder, a `config.toml` file will be generated containing model configuration options.
+By default, all configuration fields will be commented out.

+You can modify this file by uncommenting and adjusting specific settings to customize the behavior of the model.
+If you find a configuration that performs better than the default, consider creating a pull request (PR) with your suggested values and an explanation of why they improve performance.

+Each time you launch `mess-cleaner-ai`, it will read the latest version of the configuration file.
+If you ever misconfigure the file, simply delete it and restart `mess-cleaner-ai`.
+A new configuration file with default values will be generated automatically.

 ### Contribution

 Before contribution please run `bash setup-hooks.sh`.
 This will create git precommit hook, which will run linters before commit.
+Run `cargo clippy` to reveal code problems and `cargo fmt` to fix linting errors.
+If you installed some dependencies - please run `cargo +nightly udeps` to check that all of them has been used.

 ### TODO

-1. Try to publish to homebrew
-2. Improve CLI user experience
-3. Extend flags with possiblity to configure address for ai server
+Extend flags with possiblity to configure address for ai server Configuration of promt
-4. Add tests
-5. Improve CI/CD and add pre-commit hook
-6. Fix warnings
-7. clean up plan and souce?
+Clean up plan and source
-8. Rollback?
-9. Handle files name collision case
+Handle files name collision case
+Update rust version
+Release
+-- tech debt --
+Rollback?
-10. Multiple AI requests for improvements
+Multiple AI requests for improvements
+Add tests